 The World Premiere of “Sukkah City,” a documentary about the architectural design competition I co-created in Union Square Park, NYC, will take place on July 9th and 10th at the 2013 Jerusalem Film Festival.
-Here is a short scene from jury day.
+Here is the trailer.

 When best-selling author Joshua Foer (Moonwalking With Einstein) began to build his first sukkah, a small hut that Jews build and dwell in every fall for the holiday of Sukkot, he wanted to move beyond the generic plywood boxes and canvas tents that have become the unimaginative status quo.
 He discovered that while the bible outlines the basic parameters for what a sukkah should look like and how it should function, it leaves plenty of room for variation and interpretation.
 Foer thought, what if contemporary architects and designers were challenged to design and construct twelve radical sukkahs?
 What would they come up with?
 And so was born the design competition and exhibition known as “Sukkah City.”